 The program creators are right in that children learn language best from their parents, and success with the program definitely helps the child’s self-esteem—those are huge pros.
 One of the downsides, though, is that the creators aren’t formally educated in this field.
 (This may not be a con for everyone, however.)

-Thanks to parent-based language teaching, Talk Now boasts it can improve your child’s speech and self-esteem in as little as six weeks, with even greater improvements down the road.
+Thanks to parent-based language teaching, Terry Lewandowski’s guide boasts it can improve your child’s speech and self-esteem in as little as six weeks, with even greater improvements down the road.
 Additionally, with the program, you get a Success Tracker, which allows you to track your child’s progress.